Week 11-13 - Graph Theory - Basics

 (i) List the degree of all vertices in the graph.

-(ii) If any value is zero, the graph is not connected and hence it cannot have Euler path or Euler circuit.
+(ii) If any value is zero, the graph is not connected and hence it cannot have Euler path or

 (iii) If all the degrees are even, then G has both Euler path and Euler circuit.